 According to the teachings of Buddhism, we are responsible for our past and present actions.
 We create and are responsible for our own misery and our own happiness.
 If one believes in heaven and hell, we may create both.
-We are responsible for our own fate.

-I believe that if we learned to embrace karma, karma would teach us to play out our lives very differently.
+I believe that if we learned to embrace Karma, Karma would teach us to play out our lives very differently.
 It would allow us to own our thoughts and feelings so that we take responsibility for ourselves, for the way we choose to live our lives and so that we make better choices for ourselves and for our family.